ortic/phpbox/README.md

 ## Required NSIS plugins

 If you want to compile the installer yourself, install [NSIS](http://nsis.sourceforge.net/) and copy the two plugins below into the plugins directory of your NSIS installation.
+More information about how to install can be found on this page http://nsis.sourceforge.net/How_can_I_install_a_plugin

 * [http://nsis.sourceforge.net/Inetc_plug-in](http://nsis.sourceforge.net/Inetc_plug-in)
 * [http://nsis.sourceforge.net/Nsisunz_plug-in](http://nsis.sourceforge.net/Nsisunz_plug-in)